akhilmet/akhil-personal-portfolio/README.md

+Hey!
+I ran your Random Forest model with all the EDA features we extracted and got some pretty solid results.
+Instead of just the basic 7 features you were using, I threw in everything - complexity scores, text metrics, punctuation density, caps ratios, encoded question types, subcategories, the works.
+The model improved quite a bit - got down to 13.75 MAE compared to your original ~31 MAE, and the R² jumped to 0.87 which is really good.
+Most interesting finding is that complexity_score, word_count, and char_count turned out to be the top predictors, way more important than the original category features.
+Also tested XGBoost with the same features and got 14.78 MAE, so Random Forest is still winning but both are crushing the linear regression approach.
+Looks like all that extra feature engineering from the EDA was definitely worth it - the text complexity stuff is way more predictive than we thought.RetryClaude can make mistakes.
+Please double-check responses.

 # Akhil Metukuru's Personal Portfolio

 Welcome to my personal portfolio!
 Here you'll find all my latest work, skills, and experiences.
 I'm excited to share my journey and achievements with you.